highlight/highlight/blog-content/introducing-harold.md

 We hope to give Harold more superpowers soon, especially if our users are finding a lot of value from these initial features.
 Please let us know what you think of these features and if you find them useful!

 Beyond these AI features, we have a [slew of other updates](https://highlight.io/launch-week) to help you wrangle errors and get to the most important user events in your sessions.
-Check out our new [auto-resolving errors functionality](https://highlight.io/auto-resolving-errors), option for [filtering errors from browser extensions](https://highlight.io/filtering-browser-extensions-errors), and [interesting sessions](https://highlight.io/interesting-sessions)!